 If you live in the jurisdiction of one of the 400 participating police forces across the U.S. who have entered into video-sharing agreements with Ring, you may have been offered discounted Ring products or invited to enter Amazon-subsidized giveaways.
 After installing, you’re encouraged to register your Ring device with your local agency, adding yourself to a roster of surveillance contacts.

 Here’s how it works: Should a crime occur in your vicinity, police may reach out to you and request your camera’s footage.
 You are free to share or decline (though anonymity is not certain).
 Ring also offers a social media component, the Neighbors app.
 Post footage of suspicious trespassers or package thieves — and browse what was captured by other Ring cameras nearby.

 Best case scenario: Thanks to your Ring camera, police are able to apprehend culprits.
 Worst case scenario: You contribute to the racial profiling that Motherboard reported as prevalent in the Neighbors app — they found that people of color were disproportionately tagged as “suspicious” people or “strangers” by Neighbors users.

-From the consumer’s perspective, there’s plenty of solid reasons to go with Ring for home security.
+From the consumer’s perspective, there’s plenty of solid reasons to go with video-sharing agreements with Ring for home security.
 It’s an affordable, state-of-the-art system.
 Brilliantly simple programming — you can schedule a series of automations based on whether your alarm system is set to “home” or “away” — makes it uniquely great at balancing smarts and security.